ch-stark/blog1506/submariner/README.md

 	  name: red-cluster-set
 	spec: {}

-Next we create and bind the red-policies namespaces to the red-cluster-set so that only policies written here can be deployed to the underlying clusters.
-If there was another managed cluster set, for example the blue-cluster-set, and we give our DBA read/write access only to the red-policies namespace, then even if they wrote policies that were explicetely targeting clusters in the blue-cluster-set these would come to nought because a binding between the blue-cluster-set and the red-policies namespace does not exist and thus the Policy controller is unable to give effect to the policy.
-In this manner tenancy isolation boundaries are established.
+Next we create and bind the dba-policies namespaces to the red-cluster-set so that policies written to this namespace can be deployed to the clusters referenced by a managed cluster set.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSetBinding
 	metadata:
 	  name: red-cluster-set
-	  namespace: red-policies
+	  namespace: dba-policies
 	spec:
 	  clusterSet: red-cluster-set

-ClusterPools encapsulate the underlying cloud provider cluster configuration and assign any clusters spawned to the red-cluster-set.
+ClusterPools encapsulate the underlying cloud provider infrastructure and cluster configuration and assign any clusters spawned to the red-cluster-set.
 An example is shown for AWS.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool